intel/parameter-framework/tools/clientSimulator/README.md

   (see below).
 - The absolute path to the log output file (optional).
 - A setup script (inline shell) (optional).
-- The absolute paths to test-platform and remote-process executables (or the executables' names if they are in the PATH).
 - The host and port on which the test-platform and the Parameter Framework instance are listening for commands.
 - The absolute path to the directory containing the coverage generation tool